What is scope creep?

-A project team that exceeds their predetermined budget, and schedule is a good example of scope creep.
 The Project Management HUT provides some great examples of the impact that scope creep can have on your projects:

 “A Project Manager told me about a problem she was having.
 Her management was asking her to create status reports for project that she was not involved in.
 She had to hold meetings and document information for four other projects.
 On average it probably stole 6 to 8 hours a week away from her real project.”

 “You are developing a front end to an image storage system.
 The idea is to be able to store, annotate and reuse pieces of animation for video games.
 The trouble is you have 3 different studios that are giving input to it.
 Each group has a “gotta-have-it” set of features.
 These features are killing any hope of meeting the deadline.”

 Like a ruthless python pouncing on a mouse, scope creep can sneak up on you and bite your project in the neck.
 With this in mind, what causes it?

 Scope creep may be caused by some of the following factors:

 - Vague or unclear requirements from customers, employees and business partners

 - Failure to involve users during the initial phases of development

 - Poor communication and collaboration between project team members